 So, slice off strips of mango, feast on a fig, crack off some cauliflower, chomp on a cherry, or pop a pea pod.
 Explore your market's produce section, and push yourself to try something new: that ruffle-edged bundle of greens, an oddly-shaped tuber, a spiky fruit, or some dirt-smudged root vegetable with a fountain of fronds.

-Does fitting 7 to 10 servings of fruits or vegetables into your daily diet seem like a stretch?
+Does fitting a variety of colourful fruits and vegetables into your diet seem like a chore?
 Here are 10 tips for getting enough colour in your diet.

 Escape your usual grocery routine and visit a local farmer's market instead.
-Seeing the colours spread out in front of you may inspire creativity and daring choices.
+Seeing the colours spread out in front of you may inspire creativity and daring.
 You may even discover a fruit or vegetable you've never seen before.

 Plan meals with the colour code in mind, and try fitting in at least one item from each category.